KulunuOS/Webstore_test_plan/README.md

 - 2.3.2 Why do we test this scenario
 - 2.3.4 How to test test this
-- 2.3.5 Associated libraries, chosen libraries , prioritization method for selecting
+- 2.3.5 Associated libraries, chosen libraries

     1. clamp.js
     2. filter.js
     3. slice.js

+- 2.3.6 Prioritization method for selecting

+    1. No dependencies on other libraries
+    2. Proper documentation
+    3. The complexity of the function

 ---
 ## 3.Tools